-Some of the best beaches in Western Japan, and ancient music and dance
+Some of the best beaches in Western Japan, and traditional music and dance

 A very rural region populated with small mountain and coastal villages, Hamada has some of the best beaches in western Japan.
-Remote and traditional, yet less than two hours from Hiroshima , the town is also a hub for Iwami Kagura , a vibrant type of theatrical folk dance rooted in the Shinto religion.
+Remote and traditional, yet less than two hours from Hiroshima , the town is also a hub for Iwami Kagura a vibrant traditional performance art rooted in the Shinto religion.
 At night, the glimmer of local squid fishing fleets light up the sky.

 - Iwami Kagura—some of the wildest traditional dance entertainment you'll ever see

 - Miles of white sandy beaches

 The most convenient way to get to Hamada from eastern Japan is by plane or bullet train.
 By air, it takes 50 minutes by car from Hagi-Iwami Airport, or two hours by car from either Izumo Airport or Hiroshima Airport.
 By bullet train, get off at Hiroshima Station and take an express bus to Hamada.
 The journey takes about two hours and 20 minutes.

 If you are arriving from the west, Hamada can be reached by train on the JR San'in Line (transfers required).
 It takes two hours and 10 minutes from Shin-Yamaguchi Station, accessible via bullet train, to Hamada Station by limited express train.